 - Training your mind and body to move in a way that works for your analysis.

-What are examples of bad piano technique?
+What are some examples of bad piano techniques?

 “Bad technique” is: